aduggleby/dragon/proj/Mail/README.md

       include.txt
       \de
         include.html     <-- You need to reference these specifically include.txt          from your template file.
-That is use ..\..\de\include.html instead of
+So use ..\..\de\include.html instead of
                              ..\include.html.